-4.1.1 LuaMetaTEX as a Lua interpreter
+4.1.1 LuaMetaT_FX as a Lua interpreter

-Although LuaMetaTEX is primarily meant as a TEX engine, it can also serve as a stand alone Lua interpreter.
-There are two ways to make LuaMetaTEX behave like a standalone Lua interpreter:

-- if a --luaonly option is given on the commandline, or - if the only non-option argument (file) on the commandline has the extension lua or luc.
+Although LuaMetaTeX is primarily meant as a TeX engine, it can also serve as a stand alone Lua interpreter.
+There are two ways to make LuaMetaTeX behave like a standalone Lua interpreter.
+The first method uses the command line option --luaonly followed by a filename.
+The second is more automatic: if the only non-option argument (file) on the commandline has the extension lmt or lua.
+The luc extension has been dropped because bytecode compiled files are not portable and one can always load indirect.
+The lmt suffix is more ConTeXt specific and makes it possible to have files for LuaTeX and LuaMetaTeX alongside.